-7.4 Nuclear Medicine Technician
+7.4 Nuclear Medicine Technologist

 Brandon Censon MPH, CPH, RRT-NPS, CPFT, CPT

 Nuclear medicine technologists perform diagnostic exams by administering small doses of radioactive medication to patients.
-Once the medication is administered, high-tech medical imaging equipment is then used to capture images of the radioactive medicine in the body.
-In addition to diagnostics, nuclear medicine technologists can also administer doses of radiation to patients internally to help treat certain medical conditions.
-Nuclear medicine technologists are generally responsible for preparing and administering the radioactive medications, recording the images of the radioactive medication that can be used to diagnose and treat a patient’s condition, they also evaluate specimens in the lab.
+Once the medication is administered, high-tech medical imaging equipment is used to capture images of the radioactive material in the body.
+In addition to diagnostics, nuclear medicine technologists may also administer radiation internally to treat certain medical conditions.

 Academic Requirements and Career Pathway